Eastern National Omnibus Company: Colchester (CR)

 Colchester garage was located on Queen Street, which was on the site of the Theatre Royal that burned down circa 1917.

 Until 1973, Eastern National had a one bus outstation at West Mersea, acquired from Primrose Bus Service in 1935.
 The building there survive, but, in 1979, it was heavily modified to become part of a new leisure centre.
 Service buses still terminate outside and locals still refer to it as West Mersea bus station.

 Until 1969, Eastern National also had a one bus outstation in Victoria Place, Brightlingsea.
 This was acquired with the business of Berry & Sons in 1937.

 Canvey Island (CY)

-Canvey (CY) depot closed in April 1978 and has since has since become a transport museum.
+Canvey (CY) depot closed in April 1978 and has since become a transport museum.

 Dovercourt / Harwich (DT)

-Harwich depot at Harwich Bus Station, off Main Road, was opened by Eastern National in 1974.
+Harwich depot at Harwich bus station, off Main Road, was opened by Eastern National in 1974.
 It replaced the old Dovercourt depot at Kingsway, whose building is now used as a public library.